Why A Roth IRA and 401(K) Are Smart Retirement Vehicles For You

 While there are many benefits of contributing to a Roth IRA, if you or your combined household has too high of a AGI, you may not be able to contribute.
 However, if you still want to take advantage of the Roth option within part of your retirement picture, see if your workplace 401(K) has a Roth component.
 Unlike a Roth IRA, the Roth 401(K) has no income limit and follows the same contribution limit as the traditional 401(K).
 If you are a small business owner or self-employed, but make too much to contribute to a Roth IRA, consider setting up a 401(K) for your business and adding a Roth component.
 This is a great way to take advantage of the benefits a Roth account offers, and also save for retirement.
 If you are looking to implement a 401(K) for your small business or the Roth component to your existing retirement plan, email us at info@shermanwealth.com and we are happy to help!

-Given all the market volatility and economic uncertainty we’ve seen over the last few years, having a good grasp on your financial picture is important.
+Given all the economic cycles we’ve seen over the last few years, having a good grasp on your financial picture is important.
 While saving for retirement is a key piece of your financial plan, its only one piece of many, which is why we encourage working with an advisor on a holistic financial plan to analyze the larger scope.
 If you have any questions about your particular financial situation or a Roth IRA, email us at info@shermanwealth.com or schedule a complimentary intro-call here.

 Recommended Posts